 For multi-stage production, custom parts, or regulated products, better inventory visibility helps reduce shortages, excess stock, rework, and fulfillment delays.

-Quality control should be part of the production workflow, not a final step after goods are completed.
-The system can be configured to support inspection checkpoints, defect tracking, approval rules, and quality reporting.
+Quality control should be part of the production workflow, not only a final step after goods are completed.
+OFBiz can be configured or customized to support inspection checkpoints, defect tracking, approval rules, traceability, and quality reporting.

-• Defect tracking: Connects quality issues with materials, suppliers, machines, or production steps.
+- Defect tracking: Connect quality issues with materials, suppliers, machines, batches, or production steps.

-• Approval workflows: Controls rework, rejection, and release decisions.
+- Approval workflows: Support rework, rejection, and release decisions.

-• Quality reporting: Highlights recurring issues, scrap, delays, and process bottlenecks.
+- Quality reporting: Helps teams review recurring issues, scrap, delays, and process bottlenecks.

 When quality data is connected with production records, teams can identify recurring problems faster and improve process consistency.